 Are You At Risk?

-If you aren't sure whether your house is at risk from hurricanes or tornadoes, check with your local building official, city engineer, or planning and zoning administrator.
-They can tell you whether you are in an area where these high-wind events occur.
-Also, they usually can tell you how to protect yourself and your house and property from the effects of high winds.
+If you aren't sure whether your house is at risk from flooding, check with your local floodplain manager, building official, city engineer, or planning and zoning administrator.
+They can tell you whether you are in a flood hazard area.
+Also, they usually can tell you how to protect yourself and your house and property from flooding.

 What You Can Do

-Hurricane and tornado protection can involve a variety of changes to your house and property -- changes that can vary in complexity and cost.
-You may be able to make some types of changes your-self.
+Flood protection can involve a variety of changes to your house and property -- changes that can vary in complexity and cost.
+You may be able to make some types of changes yourself.
 But complicated or large-scale changes and those that affect the structure of your house or its electrical wiring and plumbing should be carried out only by a professional contractor licensed to work in your state, county, or city.
-One example of hurricane protection, illustrated below, is installing storm shutters or temporary plywood covers to protect windows.
-These are things that skilled homeowners can probably do on their own.
+One example of flood protection is anchoring fuel tanks.
+This is something that skilled home-owners can probably do on their own.

-Keep these points in mind when you install shutters or use temporary plywood covers:
+Keep these points in mind when you anchor a fuel tank:

 Other Sources of Information